Download a PDF of our top baking tips here: How to bake with Scotland The Bread flour 2020

-- gluten that is naturally softer, less stretchy and more extensible (and arguably more digestible) than in common breadmaking flours
+Scotland The Bread wheat flour is special.
+Apart from its above average mineral content it has a full, satisfying flavour and a gluten that is naturally softer, less elastic and more extensible (and arguably more digestible) than in common breadmaking flours.

 How come?
 It’s all down to the interaction of two factors – climate and breeding.
-(If you want to leave the ‘why’ for later, skip to Golden Rules below)
+(If you want to leave the ‘why’ for later and move straight on to the ‘how’, skip to our Golden Rules below)

 Wheat grown in countries with ‘continental climates’ (think USA, Hungary, Ukraine, Turkey) contains more of the proteins that produce a ‘tight’ elastic gluten network.
 This takes quite a bit of kneading, but it does deliver a dough that can hold a good deal of gas (carbon dioxide from yeast fermentation), which makes for a light, aerated loaf.
 In parts of the world with longer, cooler growing seasons and maritime climates (like Scotland), wheat tends to have proportionally more gliadin protein, the fraction that makes dough more extensible (stretches a long way without breaking) but less elastic (springs back when stretched).
 Bread recipes reflected the nature of the local wheats before industrialisation stimulated, and faster shipping facilitated, the global trade in grain that began 200+ years ago.
 So the French baguette or the Italian focaccia are essentially flat breads, made with local wheats that give an extensible rather than an elastic dough, which tends to ‘flow’ horizontally into a loosely aerated structure (great for soaking up sauces).
 Such doughs lack the elasticity and tightness required to battle upwards against gravity in a baking tin.
 Tins are, of course, designed do two things: to optimise the use of oven space, and to produce a close and even bread texture suitable for machine slicing and drip-free toast.